Omei TREE FROG

-Gallery 01: appearances of Omei Tree Frog
+Gallery 01: Appearances of Omei Tree Frogs

-The reproduction of the tree frog
+reproduction of OMEI tree froGS

 Gallery 02: Omei Tree Frog Life Cycle

-habit of omei tree frog
+habit of omei tree frogs

 Photographer: Jingling Miao